Note: To download the latest Magento extensions for manual installation to your eshop,

-After signing up for the first time the user will see the initial Setup page (Admin > Account Setup) as shown in the figure below.
+After signing up for the first time the user will see the initial Setup page (Menu > Settings > Account Setup) as shown in the figure below.

 Extra help while filling out the form can be obtained by hovering with the mouse over the bubble icon next to each specific field.

 The Enable Sales and Purchase Orders option should be set.
-The Enable Works (Manufacturing) option should be set if at least one product of type Bundle exists in the Magento store.
+The Enable Production (product manufacturing) option should be set if at least one product of type Bundle exists in the Magento store.

-The administrator username should be clicked.
-This action will bring up the definition of the user as seen in the figure below.
+Adding your password will bring up the definition of that user as seen in the figure below.